Pavan-Kumar-Adapala/multitenant-platform/README.md

   - STATEFILE_BUCKET_NAME
   - STATEFILE_BUCKET_REGION

+Note:
-Upon the request, admin

-- Will create user based on the request
+Upon the request, admin will create user based on the request

 Example:

 - user: multitenant-platform-company-pavan
 - Adding user to "multitenant-platform-company-developers" group
 - "created Access keys" to user for creating AWS services using AWS CLI
-  - The AWS Security credentials will shared to developer
+- The AWS Security credentials will shared to developer / technical person

+---

 ## Developers / Data scientists (how to run)